motaungnkosana/number-guessing-game/README.md

 # number-guessing-game

 A simple Python console game where the user tries to guess a number between 1 and 100.
-Includes guess history, screen clearing, and user-friendly output.
+Includes guess history, screen clearing, end or restart game, and user-friendly output.

 ## How to Run